QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 While they are efficient and adaptable when working with short pieces of code, notebooks are not the best choice for longer programs and scripts.

-We will explore the use of Python scripts as an alternative.
+We will explore the use of Python scripts as an alternative. - (structured and more serious)

 The Jupyter Lab and Visual Studio Code (VS Code) development environments are then introduced along with a primer on version control (Git).

 In this lecture, you will learn to
 - work with Python scripts
-- set up multiple development environments
+- set up various development environments
 - get started with GitHub

 ```{note}